-We present additional evidence that potential endogenous timing of filing and reverse causality do not represent threats to causal inference in our study.
-We also discuss each of these possible empirical challenges in the following subsections.
-In addition, we compare fraud alert filers to all identity theft victims and offer suggestions on the external validity of our results.
+Finally, we also argue that neither potential endogenous timing of filing nor reverse causality represent significant threats to causal inference for the consumers in our study.
+We discuss each of these possible identification challenges in the following subsections.

 5.1.1 Exogeneity of Extended Alert Timing